stereolabs/zed-hub-examples/tutorials/tutorial_03_telemetries/README.md

 $ make -j$(nproc)
 ```

-Then to run your app :
+Then run your app :
 ```
 ./ZED_Hub_Tutorial_3
 ```